cockroachdb/docs/v2.2/managed-frequently-asked-questions.md

 ### Do you have a UI?
 How can I see details?

+All customers of our managed service have access to the [CockroachDB Admin UI](managed-use-the-admin-ui.html).
 In early 2019, there will be a self-service management console where you can connect to your cluster, view details of your cluster, and make changes to your existing cluster.

 ## Pricing

 ### How does pricing work when I need to add nodes?

-Today, to add nodes or regions, request the modification through [Support](https://support.cockroachlabs.com/hc/en-us) or your private Slack channel.
-Our Sales team will work with you to update your cluster configurations.
-We expect this to be self-service next year.
+The cost of the new nodes will be pro-rated for the remainder of your contract term.